 This section explains what repair and maintenance work is the responsibility of your university or college, and the timescales for emergency or planned maintenance work.

 3. Repair and Maintenance management

-3.1 Where an H/FEE is directly responsible for repairs and maintenance these must be carried out by appropriately identified H/FEE employed staff or external approved contractors.
+3.1 Repairs and maintenance must be carried out by appropriately qualified and badged H/FEE employed staff or approved contractors.